TerribleDev/WebPerformanceChecklist/README.md

   - [ ]  `<link rel="preload" as="style" onload="this.rel='stylesheet'" id='dashicons-css' >`
 - [ ]  JS loads with the async property
   - [ ]  `<script async src="https://hi.js"></script>`
-  - [ ]  or `defer` when scripts need to be loaded in order, or require the DOMContentLoadedEvent
+  - [ ]  or `defer` when scripts need to be loaded in order, or require the DOMContentLoaded Event

 ## Images